schuhmaj/nasa-breakup-model-cpp/README.md

     idFilter: [1, 2]                  #Only the satellites with these IDs will be
                                       #recognized by the simulation.
                                       #If not given, no filter is applied
+    keplerOutput: True                #Parameter is optional and only reasonable
+                                      #if the input contains Kepler based data
 ```
 A "data.yaml" should have the following form (for example):